Harelazimtas/OOP/README.md

 # OOP
 This project is about object oriented in Java

-This project is divided into three entities.
+This project is divided into three opreation: A B C.
-For each entity, the addition and deletion operation must be implemented in the most efficient manner W.C.
+For each opreation, the addition and deletion  must be implemented in the most efficient manner W.C.

 Class A indicates the fastest addition to the collection, followed by quick delete as quickly as possible, Which means the priority is to add quickly and then to delete quickly.